sachamasry/klepsidra/README.md

 - Debugging
   - When starting and stopping timers, override internal 'patch' command, returning user to where they instigated the action (home page)
   - Timer duration is too high, likely rounded up too many times
+  - Flash message stays on home screen, does not disappear
 - UI improvements
   - Keep running total of total time tracked in memory, to be able to add on individual timers incrementally, instead of rerunning entire query on server
   - Correct all entity view titles